Jone Pedro

-Jone Lopes Pedro (born 28 March 1990) is an Angolan-Portuguese-German basketball player for Petro de Luanda.
+Jone Lopes Pedro (born 28 March 1990) is an Angolan-Portuguese-German basketball player currently plays for Interclube.
 He also plays for the Angola national basketball team.

+Early life

+Pedro was born as the song of Adriano Pedro, and was born in Portugal where his father played professional basketball.
+He later moved to Germany along with his father, and after playing multiple sports, including football and table tennis, he started playing basketball at age 14, after he had a major growth spurt.
+At age 19, he moved back to Angola and played for Lubango-based Huíla.

 Professional career

 Pedro started his professional career with Giants Düsseldorf in 2011.
 In 2013, Pedro left for Angola to play for ASA in the Angolan Basketball League.

 In June 2019, Pedro joined Petro de Luanda.
 On 18 May 2021, in his debut in the Basketball Africa League (BAL), Pedro had 17 points and 17 rebounds in a win against AS Police.
+Pedro won the 2024 BAL championship with Petro, his first continental title.
+Pedro left the team after his contract ended after the 2023–24 season.

+In January 2025, Pedro joined Interclube.

 National team career

 Pedro has been a member of the Angolan national basketball team and has played with his country in the qualifiers for the 2019 FIBA Basketball World Cup.
 He has also played for the Angolan 3x3 basketball team.

 Personal

 Pedro lived in the Netherlands and Portugal as a child and is the son of Adriano Pedro, who was an Angolan national team basketball player.
+He has a younger sister.